Jennifer Williams (gymnast): 2019

-Senior
+Senior gymnastics career

 2021

 Williams turned senior in 2021 and competed at the European Championships.
 She only competed on balance beam and placed 36th during qualification.
 She next competed at the Osijek Challenge Cup where she qualified to the floor exercise final and placed fifth.
 In September Williams was selected to compete at the World Championships alongside Nathalie Westlund and Tonya Paulsson.

+2022

+Williams did not compete during 2022 due to illness.

+2023

+Williams returned to international competition at the 2023 World Artistic Gymnastics Championships.
+She was the top Swedish gymnast in the all-around competition, where she placed 54th.

+2024

+Williams competed the Cottbus World Cup, where she advanced to her first World Cup final in the balance beam and placed 6th.
+She also competed at the Baku World Cup, placed 4th in the uneven bars with a personal best score of 13.566, and at the Doha World Cup, placed 5th in the floor exercise with a personal best score of 13.133.

+Williams competed at the 2024 European Gymnastics Championships, where she placed advanced to the final in the team competition and placed 8th.
+She also competed in the all-around where she placed 17th.